Aix-en-Provence City Guide for Visitors

 Famous Places in Aix

 The Cours Mirabeau, Aix-en-Provence’s Champs-Élysées, continues its evolution.
 It is one of the most popular and lively places in town.
-The French word cours comes from the Italian “corso,” meaning promenade.
+The French word “cours” comes from the Italian “corso,” meaning a promenade.
 In 1651, Archbishop Mazarin, the cardinal’s brother, laid out the famed Cours Mirabeau, which divides the old town into two sections.
 This central road was lined with a double row of Plane trees (Sycamores), forming a beautiful leafy canopy.
 Unfortunately, in recent years, the city has removed trees due to disease.
-Initially, there were no shops on the street, only the residences of the wealthy.
+Initially, the street was devoid of shops, with only the residences of the wealthy.
 Today, elegant houses, shops, and banks line the Cours Mirabeau.
 The side of the road that benefits from more extended hours of direct sunshine is where you find the cafés and restaurants.

 Look no further than Place Richelme for a daily food market.
 The Aixois have been buying their food in Place Richelme for eons: a small enclave called La Place aux Herbes was the original location of the fish and vegetable market back in 1360.

 If you’re looking for a shady place to sit and relax, try Place des Trois Ormeaux.
-Named after the Consul of Aix, Bertrand Berici, this place hasn’t always been as peaceful as it is now: it was the alleged site of the hanging of Honoré de Puget, Lord of Prats in 1524.
+Named after the Consul of Aix, Bertrand Berici, this place hasn’t always been as peaceful as it is now; it was allegedly the site of the hanging of Honoré de Puget, Lord of Prats, in 1524.

 The large clock tower in Place Hôtel de Ville was built in 1510 on Roman foundations, when clocks were rare.
 However, the presence of a public clock confirmed the city’s importance in the region.

-The Place des Prêcheurs is primarily because it’s home to the Palais de Justice (courthouse).
-And just behind the courthouse is the Appeals Court.
+The Place des Prêcheurs is primarily because it’s home to the Palais de Justice (Courthouse).
+And just behind the Courthouse is the Appeals Court.
 The fountain in the square is a visual highlight.
-Designed by Jean Pancrace Chastel and erected in 1758, it includes four lions supporting an obelisk decorated with medallions representing key figures, including Sextius and Louis XV.
+Designed by Jean-Pancrace Chastel and erected in 1758, it features four lions supporting an obelisk adorned with medallions depicting key figures, including Sextius and Louis XV.

 For a photogenic fountain, head to Place d’Albertas.
-Named after the influential d’Albertas family, who migrated to Aix from Italy, the square was built at the request of Jean Baptiste d’Albertas, President of the Audit Office (la Cours des Comtes) in 1745.
+Named after the influential d’Albertas family, who migrated to Aix from Italy, the square was built at the request of Jean-Baptiste d’Albertas, President of the Audit Office (la Cour des Comptes) in 1745.
 He wanted a better view from the windows of his home across the street, so he bought the buildings around the square and had them demolished (rational solution!).
-The fountain in the square was designed and built by the Ecole des Arts et Métiers students in 1912, replacing a previous structure.
+The fountain in the square was designed and built by students from the École des Arts et Métiers in 1912, replacing a previous structure.

 Place des Quatre Dauphins has perfect proportions.
 Four chestnut trees surround the square, and the ornate fountain is decorated with four dolphins.
-The dolphins symbolize the importance of the city of Aix’s thermal origins.
+The dolphins symbolize the importance of Aix’s thermal origins.

 Dining in Aix-en-Provence

-Dining at these locations is like getting away on a mini vacation.
-Enjoy a relaxed meal and take in your surroundings as you will feel like you have escaped to paradise in Provence.
+Dining at these locations is like taking a mini vacation.
+Enjoy a relaxed meal and take in your surroundings, as you’ll feel like you’ve escaped to paradise in Provence.

-Step into the small Florentine Palace, Villa Gallici, a luxury hotel with gastronomic cuisine crafted by Chef Christophe Gavot.
+Step into the small Florentine Palace, Villa Gallici, a luxury hôtel with gastronomic cuisine crafted by Chef Christophe Gavot.
 Inspired by the seasons and local Mediterranean products, the menu offers a unique dining experience.
-In warmer months, the terrace shaded by a large plane tree, overlooking the aqua pool and meticulous garden beds, provides a serene setting.
-During cold evenings, intimate candlelit spaces offer romantic seclusion, making your dining experience memorable.
+In the warmer months, the terrace, shaded by a large plane tree, overlooks the aqua pool and meticulous garden beds, providing a serene setting.
+During cold evenings, intimate candlelit spaces offer a romantic setting, making your dining experience truly memorable.

 18 Avenue de la Violette,